Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/ARCHITECTURE.md

 - `components/`: Contains all reusable React components.
 This is the primary building block of the UI.
 - `services/`: Handles external API communication, abstracting the data-fetching logic from the components. `geminiService.ts` is the key file here.
 - `hooks/`: Stores custom React hooks.
-Currently used for providing mock data (`useMockCompanies.ts`).
+Currently used for providing a dynamic, geo-targeted list of mock companies (`useMockCompanies.ts`).
 - `types.ts`: A central location for all TypeScript type definitions, ensuring data consistency across the application.

 ## 4. State Management